so-technology-watch/telosys-templates-jsf/docs/untitled.md

 ~ mvn clean install
 ```

-Or for eclipse users :
+Or for eclipse users execut :

-blablabla
+* Maven clean
+* Maven install

 This will install all the dependencies used by the templates.